ShonTitor/Top8er/HowToHelp.md

 - 512x512 Portraits for all the colors of all the characters
 - 64x64 Icons for all the characters (optional)
 - 1423x800 Background relative to the game
-- A json file with color descriptions
+- A json file with additional data
+- A transparent logo of the game

 ## About assets